Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Cross-Section Measurements

 The $E_{\mathrm{T}}^\gamma$ bins are chosen to be large compared to the the detector resolution to minimize migration effects and to maintain a sufficient number of events in each bin.

-The differential fiducial cross section is then defined in Eq.~(\ref{eqn:absdiff}), where $x$ is the variable of the measurement, $dx$ is the width of the $i$-th bin of $x$, and $N_i^{\rm unfold}$ is the unfolded number of events in the $i$-th bin.
+The differential fiducial cross section is then defined in Eq.~(\ref{eqn:absdiff}), where $x$ is the variable of the measurement, $dx$ is the width of the $i$th bin of $x$, and $N_i^{\rm unfold}$ is the unfolded number of events in the $i$th bin.

 Fig.~\ref{fig:diff_pt_wgamma_xsection_combined} shows the differential fiducial cross sections as a function of $E_{\mathrm{T}}^\gamma$ in $V\gamma$ processes with the inclusive selection and with the exclusive zero-jet selection, as well as a comparison to the SM prediction.
 The corresponding numerical values ($\frac{d \sigma_i}{d E_{\mathrm{T}}^\gamma}$) are summarized in Table ~\ref{tab:nor_Vgamma}.
 The systematic uncertainties on the differential fiducial cross sections are dominated by the uncertainties on the $W+$jet, $\gamma+$jet, $Z(\ell^{+} \ell^{-})$ background normalization, on the photon identification, and on the EM and jet energy scales.
-The statistical uncertainties on the spectrum are propagated through the unfolding procedure by performing pseudo-experiments.
-Pseudo-experiments are generated by fluctuating the content of each bin in the data spectrum and the content of the response matrix according to their statistical uncertainties.
-The unfolding procedure is then applied to each pseudo-experiment, and the standard deviation of the unfolded results is taken as the statistical uncertainty.
+The statistical uncertainties on the spectrum are propagated through the unfolding procedure by performing pseudoexperiments.
+Pseudoexperiments are generated by fluctuating the content of each bin in the data spectrum according to a Poisson distribution with a mean that is equal to the bin content.
+The content of the response matrix is also fluctuated in pseudoexperiments according to their statistical uncertainties.
+The unfolding procedure is then applied to each pseudoexperiment, and the standard deviation of the unfolded results is taken as the statistical uncertainty.
 The systematic uncertainties on the spectrum are evaluated by varying the response matrix for each source of uncertainty and by combining the resulting changes in the unfolded spectrum.